Pruney Fingers: The Secret Grip Engine Hidden in Us

 So the next time you slip into the bath, look at your hands.

-They are echoes of survival, temporary fingerprints of evolution, and whispers of the earth itself, carried at the tips of your hands.
+They are actually echoes of survival, temporary fingerprints of evolution, and the secrets of the earth itself, carried at the tips of your hands.

 Related Reads You Might Enjoy: